 Utilize the experience and expertise of the principals of our Sub-Adviser and Adviser.
 The investment professionals employed by our Sub-Adviser are also the investment professionals responsible for investing and managing Main Street's securities portfolio.
 Main Street is a BDC whose shares are listed on the New York Stock Exchange.
 Main Street's primary investment focus is providing customized debt and equity financing to LMM companies and debt capital to Middle Market companies that operate in diverse industry sectors.
 At March 31, 2015, Main Street had debt and equity investments with an aggregate fair value of approximately\$1.7 billion in over 190 portfolio companies.
-Our Adviser's senior management team, through affiliates of Hines, has participated in the management of two publicly offered and non-traded real estate investment trusts and has extensive experience in evaluating and underwriting the credit of tenants, many of which are LMM companies, of its commercial real estate properties.
-The principals of our Adviser, namely Sherri W. Schugart, our president and chief executive officer, and Ryan T. Sims, our chief financial officer and secretary, have access to a broad network of relationships with financial sponsors, commercial and investment banks, LMM companies and leaders within a number of industries that we believe will produce significant investment opportunities.
+Our Adviser's senior management team, through affiliates of Hines, has participated in the management of two publicly offered and non-traded REITs and has extensive experience in evaluating and underwriting the credit of tenants, many of which are LMM companies, of its commercial real estate properties.
+The principals of our Adviser, including Sherri W. Schugart, the Chairman of our board of directors, our P resident and C hief E xecutive O fficer, and Ryan T. Sims, our C hief F inancial O fficer and S ecretary, have access to a broad network of relationships with financial sponsors, commercial and investment banks, LMM companies and leaders within a number of industries that we believe produce significant investment opportunities.